wearpants/twiggy/doc/reference_guide.rst

 Independence of logger instances
 ================================
 Each log instance created by partial binding is independent from each other.
-In particular, a logger's :meth:`~twiggy.logger.Logger.name` has no relation to the object; it's just for human use:
+In particular, a logger's :meth:`.name` has no relation to the object; it's just for human use:

 .. doctest::